 You can pre-set the view output by setting \$vars['\\view\output'].
 The value will be returned as a string.
-View extensions will not be used and the view hook will not be triggered.
+View extensions will not be used and the view event will not be triggered.

-Note: For ease of use you can also use a already existing default hook callback to prevent output \Elgg\Values::preventViewOutput
+Nota: For ease of use you can also use a already existing default event callback to prevent output \Elgg\ Values::preventViewOutput